evildmp/vurt/articles/twelve-rules.rst

 Embrace pride and praise
 -------------------------

-Instead, embrace pride in what you have done, and other people's praise of your achievements.
+Embrace pride in what you have done, and other people's praise of your achievements.

 Acknowledge both the pride and praise: "Thank you".
 Allow yourself to own them: "To be honest, it means a lot to me that other people value that."
 Or: "Yes, I am really proud of the results".
 Then you can add the other things you want to say: "... and I am proud of the fact that I delivered them despite not being an especially strong Python programmer, and I had to learn a lot while working on it".